yadivyanshu/ai-assistant-groq/README.md

 GROQ_API_KEY=your-groq-api-key-here
 ```

 Ensure you replace `your-groq-api-key-here` with your actual API key from Groq.
+[Create API Key](https://console.groq.com/keys)

 ### 5. Run the App
 Start the Streamlit application: